Aleksandar15/king-store-clothes/README.md

 - Navigate into your frontend directory (`cd client`).
 - Run `npm install` in your command line.
+- Before you do `npm start` make sure that your node version is `12.14.1` which is my tested & working version as the newer versions may fail.
 - Run `npm start` in your command line.
 - Visit http://localhost:3000 in your browser!